Top 25 Amazing Sci-Fi Anime That Will Have You Hooked

 17. Jyu Oh Sei

-Twins Thor and Rai end up on a harsh jungle planet where the vegetation and the people are equally determined to kill them just for existing.
+Twins Thor and Rai end up on a harsh jungle planet where the vegetation and the people are equally determined to kill them.
 It's a tale of survival, adaptation, and growing up despite harsh adversity.
-I liked this show for its innovative world creation; it's a planet completely unlike Earth, and yet one is able to live on it if they know the secrets of it.
+I liked this show for its innovative world creation; it's a planet completely unlike Earth, and yet one is able to live on it if they know the secrets of it (like with Dune).
 Survival means fitting in though, and society's rules on this planet are not only hard to live under, but hard to understand at times.
 But this toughness of the conditions just makes their struggle all the more compelling to watch.

 16. Dirty Pair